wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 #### Wheel filename

-In order to distinguish different variants, a variant label was added to the filename.
+In order to uniquely identify variants, a variant label was added to the filename.
 The label is added as the very last component to make it easy to distinguish different variants.

 The model defaults to using a hash to provide unique and reproducible filenames out of the box.
 However, it